altocodenl/cell/readme.md

       - Reimplement cell.respond fully understanding the algorithm, including the commas.
          - Understand the naive, from the top approach.
          - Add dependents/dependencies to only recalculate what's necessary.
+      - Be able to pass sequences to do/else in cell.if; do we need an expansion?
+If we don't, can we also not need an expansion (:) on cell.do and cell.loop, when we pass lambdas to them?
    - Loop
    - Implement fizzbuzz & html validation/generation
 - Upload